 If you don’t get a lot of feedback, you can either find ways to bring more customers into this funnel, or you can increase conversion rates through this funnel (e.g. you make it easier for customers who are willing to give feedback to actually give feedback).

-As we now have a clear understanding of how to attract the right customers (not everyone would be a good fit for feedback), we need to think about ways on how to engage with them.
+As we now have a clear understanding of how to attract the right customers (not everyone would be a good fit for feedback), we need to think about ways to engage with them.

 As you may have experienced, not all feedback is “helpful”.